 This website was created to centralize important information regarding the methodology to attribute nutrition values to the foods listed in the different datasets.

-Here we can share our discussions and relevant files to document the process and serve as an archive for future improvements in the datasets.
+We will share here our discussions, decisions and relevant files to document the process and serve as an archive for future improvements in the datasets.
 The key aspects that will be discussed in the next few months include:

-To assist on the selection of the FCT/FCDBs for use, the group agreed that the new FAO/INFOODS Evaluation Framework should be used as a criteria to assess the quality of potential FCT/FCDBs.
+To assist on the selection of the FCT/FCDBs for use, the group agreed that the new FAO/INFOODS Evaluation Framework was used as a criteria to assess the quality of the potential FCT/FCDBs.

 Thus, some FCT/FCDBs where suggested by the team and assessed according to the eight screening questions available in the FAO/INFOODS Evaluation Framework.
-If the score for a certain FCT/FCDB is >100 it can be considered as a possible source of data for the Nutrient Conversion Tables that will be prepared to convert the data from SUA and HCES datasets.
+If the score for a certain FCT/FCDB was >100 it was considered as a possible source of data for the Nutrient Conversion Tables that will be prepared to convert the data from SUA and HCES datasets.

-NOTE: The only exception is the Indian Food Composition Tables (score = 90).
+NOTE: There were two exceptions: (1) the Indian Food Composition Tables was selected for use (score = 90).
 Even though the score below FAO/INFOODS recommendations, it will be selected for use since it fits to the purpose of the project.
-The points lost were due to: data is not available in Excel; it includes raw foods only; food description is incomplete (but we can also use the pictures to complement).
+The main points lost were due to: data is not available in Excel (but we have it); it includes raw foods only (we will not use cooked foods).
+(2) the Food Composition Table for Central and Eastern Uganda because its primary data source is the USDA database (already included in our selection) and when the food was not available in the USDA table they used mostly tables from the 90’s to borrow the nutrient values (high possibility to include obsolete analytical data).

 Quality assessment of selected FCT/FCDB using the screening questions of the FAO/INFOODS Evaluation Framework.